SFP Fibre Module explained

 As you can see with all the varying data ranges, data rates and fibre optic cable types there is a requirement for many different types of SFP transceivers in the marketplace.

-For an example of some of the different SFP’s available in the 1G range check out this link https://yamasakiot.com/product/a01-1g-sfp/
+For an example of some of the different SFP’s available in the 1G range check out this page

 Most fibre‐based devices are defined by speed and protocol.
 If a gigabit network switch has a fibre interface on it, and it is labelled a GBIC, it must be connected to an Ethernet device that is capable of gigabit speed as well.

-The SFP transceivers typically come with an LC Duplex port but again there can be variations to this such as a simplex SC port or a simplex LC Port.
-The Simplex ports would indictate that this SFP will be working in a Bi-directional environment.
+The SFP transceivers typically come with an LC Duplex port but again there can be variations to this.
+For example; a simplex SC port or a simplex LC Port.
+The Simplex SFP LC module would indicate that this SFP will be working in a Bi-directional environment.

 Fibre devices are normally incompatible with equipment that is designed to communicate at a different speed.
 What this means is that you cannot plug a 10Gb SFP into a 1GB switch, there is no way this will work.

-With the SFP Fibre transceivers being hot-swappable, having high data rates and long distances as part of their features is there any wonder they have become so popular?
+With the SFP Fibre transceivers being hot-swappable, having high data rates and shorter distances and long distances as part of their features is there any wonder they have become so popular?